An Introduction to london

 This will give you an insight into aspects of British heritage, history and personalities that will enhance your enjoyment of other tours.

 Westminster Abbey – a House of Kings, where kings and queens have been crowned since 1066 and where many of them are buried.
 It contains also memorials to the great and the good – those who have influenced our lives – many of whom are household names.
-Recent years have seen the funeral of Diana Princess of Wales and the wedding of Prince William to Catherine Middleton, now the Duke and Duchess of Cambridge and the burial of Stephen Hawking’s ashes.
+Recent years have seen the funeral of Diana Princess of Wales, the wedding of Prince William and Catherine Middleton, now the Prince and Princess of Wales and the funeral of Queen Elizabeth II.

 St. Paul’s Cathedral – Christopher Wren’s baroque masterpiece has been a familiar feature of the London skyline for 300 years.
 It is the seat of the Bishop of London and where we honour a bury our heroes.
 Having survived the Blitz it became a symbol of London’s defiance in World War II.